-Federal Liberal party MPs who support marriage equality are pushing for a free vote in the parliament in the hopes a vote on the reform could be held this year, according to a report.
+Federal Liberal party MPs are pushing for a free marriage equality vote in the parliament in the hopes a vote on the reform could be held this year, according to a report.

 Fairfax Media reported on Saturday Liberal MPs including Dean Smith, Warren Entsch, Tim Wilson, Trent Zimmerman, Trevor Evans and Melissa Price are among the politicians leading the discussions.

-Supportive MPs said they’re arguing the issue needs to be removed from the agenda and the party has historically allowed conscience votes on such issues.
+Supportive MPs say the party historically allowed conscience votes on such issues.

 “No one wants this issue to go on into the May budget session, so lets deal with this quickly and relatively painlessly,” one supporter told Fairfax.